 Keep in mind that different types of batteries require different types of maintenance.
 A dry-cell marine battery, for example, will need to be filled regularly to maintain function.
 A battery of this type should have a control box alarm that will alert you when the battery needs to be filled.

 Automotive batteries or deep cycle batteries don’t perform as well as batteries that can be used and then recharged.
 Sealed maintenance-free batteries need little attention from you but usually last about 80 percent as long as other battery styles.

 Sump pump installation requires the expertise of licensed electrical and plumbing professionals.
 The preparation of an effective sump pit may also require a professional with building or construction knowledge.
 Make sure the contractor you hire to install your sump pump is capable of carrying out all the tasks required for a safe and effective sump pump installation.

-Black Diamond Plumbing & Mechanical provides heating, cooling, plumbing, and electrical work to customers throughout Chicagoland.
+Black Diamond Plumbing & Mechanical provides reliable heating, cooling, plumbing, and electrical services.
 Contact us today for more information on sump pumps and for expert help choosing and installing a sump pump that will keep your home dry.

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!